Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ```

 #### Define the Graph Class
 Define the LeNet graph class by using the objects defined in the appropriate name space.
 It must include the Adaptive Data Flow (ADF) library.
-All user graphs are derived from the class graph, for example, in this design:
+All user graphs derive from the class graph, for example, in this design:

 `class myGraph : public graph`.